 - Jean Louis Frechnin, Founder NoDesign / ENSCI, Paris

-- Luis Perez-Simon, Dean of International Affaits, Strate College, Paris
+- Luis Perez-Simon, Dean of International Affaits, Strate School of Design, Paris

 Andrew Bullen moderated, as the teams presented the following proposed solutions:

 The Red Light District is part of the ancient harbour of Amsterdam and the team focuses on the importance of water in relation to the identity of the neighborhood.
 The busy harbour laid the foundation for a vibrant ‘ecosystem’ of cultures and trades from all over the world.
 To the team, the water symbolizes this ecosystem.
 At present, the canals are not used and present a ‘sense of non space’ in an area that is more and more overcrowded with mass tourism and ‘screaming’ visual signs.

 The team proposed to strip all facades of their commercial frontings to reveal the historic beauty of the old houses.
 LED Perimeter Advertising Systems, as used in football stadiums, are then placed on the walls of the canals to advertise commercial activities, historical information, current news etc. to reflect the richness of the area.
 The reflection of the LED animations on the water will also create beautiful ambient lighting at night.